 The Solution: This one is pretty easy!
 You just need to have your pipes flushed out.

 Potential Problem 2: Your pipes are corroded

-The Solution: You may not want to hear it, but when corrosion is causing your low water pressure, replacing your pipes may be your only option for a true, long term solution.
-So while this would be a big, long, expensive project, it would also eliminate the problem for years to come.
+The Solution: You may not want to hear it, but when corrosion is the culprit of your low water pressure, replacing your pipes may be your only true, long-term solution.
+While replacing pipes is an extensive and expensive project, it's the kind of fix that will eliminate the low water pressure problem for years to come.

 Potential Problem 3: You've got a leak

 You can't have normal water pressure when not all of your water is making it through your pipes!